noahgrant/resourcerer/README.md

     No (see previous answer above).
 Because it uses refs, it must wrap a React class component.

-* Can `withResources` do anything other than `GET` requests?
+* Can `resourcerer` do anything other than `GET` requests?

-    `withResources` only handles resource _fetching_ (i.e. calling [Schmackbone.Model.prototype.fetch](https://backbonejs.org/#Model-fetch)).
+    `resourcerer` only handles resource _fetching_ (i.e. calling [Schmackbone.Model.prototype.fetch](https://backbonejs.org/#Model-fetch)).
 Note that this is not the same as only making `GET` requests; pass in a `method: 'POST'` property in a resource's config to turn the `data` property into a POST body, for example, when making a search request.

     For write operations, use Schmackbone Models' [`save`](https://backbonejs.org/#Model-savehttps://backbonejs.org/#Model-save) and [`destroy`](https://backbonejs.org/#Model-destroy) methods directly: